Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## One With the Weave

 At level 20, you are able to seamlessly slip in and out of reality in response to threats.
 After you use the Block reaction, you may choose to gain one stack of banished.
-You automatically succeed on any Treat skill checks you make to remove the banished condition.
+You automatically succeed on any Treat skill checks you make to remove the banished ailment.

 # Guilds